 Most people feel judged and vilified at their workplace.
-Sometimes this is run by their imagination and grudges they have against their bosses, but in some cases their bosses are really incompetent and they have every right to complain.
+Sometimes this is run by their imagination and grudges they have against their bosses, but in some cases, their bosses are incompetent and they have every right to complain.

-There are several signs that can point out an incompetent manager, including:
+Several signs can point out an incompetent manager, including:

-- Being out of touch– Managers who don’t realize burning problems and issues means that they have lost track of their work and that they don’t really understand the business they are running;
+- Being out of touch — managers who don’t realize burning problems and issues means that they have lost track of their work and that they don’t understand the business they are running;

-- Blocking team’s energy and development — Incompetent and toxic boss will often install new and restrictive rules that slow down team’s development and suppress its productive energy;
+- Blocking the team’s energy and development — Incompetent and toxic boss will often install new and restrictive rules that slow down the team’s development and suppress its productive energy;

 - Doing your job instead of his/her own — Managers often don’t believe their subordinates and try to do or check even the most simple tasks they are assigned to.
-This way they are forgetting to do their own job, which drastically slows down work in the whole department;
+This way they are forgetting to do their job, which drastically slows down work in the whole department;

-- Don’t having any creative ideas — Good Managers are innovative and incompetent ones wouldn’t recognize a good idea, even if it hits them in the head;
+- Don’t have any creative ideas — Good Managers are innovative and incompetent ones wouldn’t recognize a good idea, even if it hits them in the head;

-Sole realization that your boss is incompetent wouldn’t change anything, so you need to develop a strategy that will help you to mitigate the consequences of your Manager’s poor performance.
-Remember that incompetent leadership makes you lose precious time and energy, blocks your career development and sometimes even gets you fired.
+The sole realization that your boss is incompetent wouldn’t change anything, so you need to develop a strategy that will help you to mitigate the consequences of your Manager’s poor performance.
+Remember that incompetent leadership makes you lose precious time and energy, blocks your career development, and sometimes even gets you fired.

-Incompetent leaders take on their workers to compensate their own insecurity.
-In most cases they are ruffles bosses who treat all of their subordinates (from top experts to those who work for minimum wage) very badly.
-That’s why we decided to share several useful tips that will help you to deal with incompetent boss in the right way.
+Incompetent leaders take on their workers to compensate for their insecurity.
+In most cases, they are ruffles bosses who treat all of their subordinates (from top experts to those who work for minimum wage) very badly.
+That’s why we decided to share several useful tips that will help you to deal with an incompetent boss in the right way.

-Incompetent boss can give you an opportunity to upgrade your own career.
+The incompetent boss can allow you to upgrade your career.
 If you think you are capable of doing his/her job, you can start informally leading the team and motivating them to achieve better work results.
-You need to do this cautiously, because you shouldn’t hurt your boss’s authority in any way.
+You need to do this cautiously because you shouldn’t hurt your boss’s authority in any way.
 Most of your peers will recognize your informal leadership if you are confident enough and this solution can earn you a lot of extra points from upper management.

-One of the worst consequences of bad management is that your career and knowledge are deteriorating with every new work day.
-In order to keep yourself on success track and improve your professional skills, you need to find a mentor outside your department.
-Choose an important business persona, who is going places and whose judgment you believe.
+One of the worst consequences of bad management is that your career and knowledge are deteriorating with every new workday.
+To keep yourself on success track and improve your professional skills, you need to find a mentor outside your department.
+Choose an important business persona, who is going places, and whose judgment you believe.